1 item added to your cart

 Street Law /

-Deliberating in a Democracy (DID) is an international program to teach students how to deliberate controversial public issues.
+Deliberating in a Democracy (DID) is an international program that teaches students how to deliberate controversial public issues.

 The program challenges students in U.S. classrooms to tackle current civic issues with partner schools in Latin America, Central/Eastern Europe, and North/Western Asia.
 Through classroom deliberations and videoconferences, students learn more about critical societal concerns through an international dialogue.